 The cycle life is normally given for cycles with a fixed depth of discharge (DOD) and with the battery fully charged in each cycle.
 Batteries are normally characterized by the number of cycles that can be achieved before the capacity has declined to the value specified in the relevant standards (e.g. 80 % of the rated capacity).

 In photovoltaic applications the battery will be exposed to a large number of shallow cycles but at a varying state of charge.
 The batteries should therefore comply with the requirements of the test described in IEC 61427, which is a simulation of the PV system operation.
 The manufacturer should specify the number of cycles the batteries can achieve before the capacity has declined to 80 % of the rated capacity.

+Design Life

+Content required.

 Charge control